babakdmo/infra_team_structure/README.md

 # ✅ Why the Data Team—Not DevOps—Should Own the Data Platform

-This document summarizes the key reasons your data infrastructure team—not general DevOps—should run the data platform.

 ---

 ## 📌 Key Reasons for Data Platform Ownership